Engineering modifiers of protein-nucleic acid interactions

-The research laboratory of Jim Maher, Ph.D., studies the nucleic acids, DNA and RNA.
-We wish to understand how the locally stiff DNA molecule is bent and looped by proteins, and how this bending is involved in the control of gene expression.
-These studies involve bacterial, yeast, and mammalian proteins, as well as artificial systems of nucleic acids and proteins engineered to test basic principles.
+The research laboratory of Jim Maher, Ph.D., studies the nucleic acids DNA and RNA.
+Dr. Maher's research team works to understand how the locally stiff DNA molecule is bent and looped by proteins, and how this bending is involved in the control of gene expression.
+The lab's studies involve bacterial, yeast and mammalian systems, as well as artificial systems of nucleic acids and proteins engineered to test basic principles.

-The lab also studies how unnatural DNA and RNA molecules can be selected from random libraries for the ability to tightly bind and inhibit proteins in living cells.
+The lab also studies how unnatural DNA and RNA molecules can be selected from random libraries for the ability to tightly bind and inhibit proteins on and in living cells.
 This work seeks to develop new approaches to artificial gene regulation in diseases such as cancer, and to find new ways to provoke cell regeneration.
-Example applications include the inhibition of specific transcription factors, and the stimulation of remyelination in diseases like multiple sclerosis.
+Example applications include the inhibition of specific transcription factors and the stimulation of remyelination and regeneration in neurodegenerative diseases such as multiple sclerosis.

-The Nucleic Acid Structure and Recognition Lab also works to understand the biochemistry of cancers like paraganglioma and glioblastoma where aberrant metabolism may play a key role in tumor growth and therapy.
+The Nucleic Acid Structure and Recognition Lab also works to understand the biochemistry of cancers such as paraganglioma and glioblastoma where aberrant metabolism may play a key role in tumor growth and therapy.